Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 - Your personal home insurance claims history (if you’ve had multiple prior home insurance claims, expect to pay more compared to someone that has a clean home insurance claims history)

-You’re at the exact right spot to get your home insurance!
+You’re at the exact right spot to get the best home insurance Manitoba providers have in store!
 As soon as you start a quote on our online home insurance marketplace, you’ll be assigned a Surex Personal Insurance Advisor (aka Assistant) to help you complete and set up your home insurance policy.

 The home insurance industry in Manitoba is regulated by the Insurance Council of Manitoba (ICM).
 The ICM establishes professional business standards and sales practice, as well as regulates and approves rate changes.
 They also provide professional development and news updates for insurance agents and adjusters and work with homeowners in aiding them in their search for licensed agents and providing information on how to work with them.